 I did not speak of the assault for years because I didn’t want to cast shame on my family.
 It wasn’t until I was older that I realized how dysfunctional my family was and then distanced myself from them.
 I moved on with my life but I don’t think anyone ever really moves past the fear, shame and humiliation of a sexual assault.
 Through the years, I confided in my husband (a truly great man) and a few friends but never intended to make the incident public until I heard the criticism of Dr. Christine Blasey-Ford’s memory in the recent hearings on the sexual assault allegations against Brett Kavanaugh, the Supreme Court nominee.
 That Susan Collins, the Republican senator from Maine doubts Kavanaugh was the assailant (while believing Ford was assaulted) because there was no other evidence (36 years later) is astounding.

 A credible victim who passed a lie detector test and confided in her therapists, her husband, and close friends before anyone knew who Brett Kavanaugh was, Ford was criticized for speaking out 36 years after the alleged assault and for remembering some details and not others.
 She could remember what she was wearing, who assaulted her, details of the bedroom, the laughter of the assailants, but she couldn’t remember what day the assault happened or how she got home that night.
-I can completely relate.
-I know my assault happened and I think it was in August, 1972 (but it could have been July and it could have been 1973); I know my brothers and the Kearney’s son, Dave were involved.
+I can relate.
+I know my assault happened and I think it was in August, 1972 (but it could have been July and it could have been July or August, 1973); I know my brothers and the Kearney’s son, Dave were involved.
 Their was an older Kearney son but I don’t know if he was there.
 I know my cousins were there and that they were very young (two were about 5 or 6 years old).
 I know I was wearing a yellow shirt and I remember what the game room looked like.
 I remember their laughter and the frenzy of their hands tearing at my shirt.
-And, I remember the fear.
+And, I remember the terror.
 As Ellen DeGeneres recently said about sexual assault victims: “you remember what happened to you, where you were, and how you felt.”

 It’s been 45 years since that awful evening and yet I still remember what they did to me, where I was, and how I felt.
 How sure am I?
 100%.
 I don’t remember the exact date and some of the details of the assault but it doesn’t mean my recollection is not credible.